Waliid18/Walid-Lahlali-Data-Science-Portfolio/README.md

 **[4.
 Data-Science-Projects](https://github.com/Waliid18/Walid-Lahlali-Data-Science-Portfolio/tree/main/Data-Science-Projects)**

-Each branch is divided into subdirectories, and each subdirectory contains **notebooks (leaves)** representing individual projects or assignments.
+Each branch is divided into **subdirectories**, and each subdirectory contains **notebooks (leaves)** representing individual projects or assignments.
 Below is a detailed overview of each branch.

 ________________________________________